Xunnamius/strongbox-switchcrypt/README.md

 ### Enabling Use Cases

+> Note: as of version 800, the use cases StrongBox supports do not require
+> explicit enabling.
+Hence, this setting does nothing.

 The following experimental use cases available for `--support-uc` are:

 - `uc_default` (this is synonymous with `uc_disabled`)